 The following graphics are practical examples of how the marking should be composed.

-Example 1 [To be updated]
+Example 1

 The preceding approval mark affixed to a vehicle in conformity with paragraph 4. of this Regulation shows that the vehicle type concerned has been approved in the United Kingdom (E 11), pursuant to UN Regulation No. 83 under approval number 2439, as defined in Section 3 of paragraph 4.2.1. of this Regulation.
 This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 09 series of amendments incorporated.
-Furthermore, the accompanying letter (EX) denotes that the vehicle belongs to a vehicle that meets the Euro EX emission standard.
+Furthermore, the accompanying letter (FL) denotes that the vehicle belongs to a vehicle that meets the Euro 7A emission standard.

-Example 2 [To be updated]
+Example 2

 The preceding approval mark affixed to a vehicle in conformity with paragraph 4. of this Regulation shows that the vehicle type concerned has been approved in the Netherlands (E 4), pursuant to:

 (a) This UN Regulation No. 83 under approval number 0925, as defined in Section 3 of paragraph 4.2.1. of this Regulation.
-This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 08 series of amendments incorporated.
-Furthermore, the accompanying letter [(EA)] denotes that the vehicle belongs to a vehicle that meets the Euro 6e emission standard.
+This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 09 series of amendments incorporated.
+Furthermore, the accompanying letter FL denotes that the vehicle belongs to a vehicle that meets the Euro 7A emission standard.

+(b) UN Regulation No. 154 under approval number 0807.
+This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 04 series of amendments incorporated.
+Furthermore, the accompanying code (1A) denotes that the vehicle is approved to Level 1A (Europe).

+(c) UN Regulation No. 168 on RDE under approval number 1102.
+This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 01 series of amendments incorporated.
+Furthermore, the accompanying code (1A) denotes that the vehicle is approved to Level 1A (Europe).

-(b) UN Regulation No. 85 under approval number 0818.
+(d) UN Regulation No. 177 under approval number 0818.
+This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 01 series of amendments incorporated.

+(e) UN Regulation No. [xxx] on OBM/EVP under approval number 0713.
 This mark indicates that the approval was given in accordance with the requirements of the Regulation in its original version.

-(c) UN Regulation No. 154 under approval number 0807.
-This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 02 series of amendments incorporated.
-Furthermore, the accompanying code (1A) denotes that the vehicle is approved to Level 1A (Europe).

-(d) UN Regulation No. 168 on RDE under approval number 1102.
-This mark indicates that the approval was given in accordance with the requirements of the Regulation in its original version]
+(f) UN Regulation No. [xxx] on brake particle emissions under approval number 0909.
+This mark indicates that the approval was given in accordance with the requirements of the Regulation in its original version.

 Table A3/1

-Letters with reference to emission standard, vehicle category and engine type
+Letters with reference to emission standard and vehicle category

-[To be developed]